 Feasibility and pilot studies: which programme should I apply to?

 Before deciding on which programme to apply you should first consider whether you want to apply for a personal research training award or funding to undertake a specific piece of research.
 NIHR personal research training awards e.g. Fellowships are not project or programme grants and any trial or feasibility study included in a training award must fit within the scope of what the award is designed to achieve (i.e. does it represent a suitable training vehicle for the trainee?)
-If you are looking for funding to undertake a particular piece of research then funding from one of NIHR’s research programme may be a more appropriate route.
-For more information about NIHR’s research programmes please visit: http://www.nihr.ac.uk/funding/research_programmes.htm.
+If you are looking for funding to undertake a particular piece of research then funding from one of NIHR’s research programmes may be a more appropriate route.
+Before submitting an application, applicants should consider the eligibility criteria for funding and which programme is most suitable.

 Feasibility studies within a NIHR Research Training Award

 Clinical trials are expensive and the chances of successful completion are improved if it can be shown beforehand that key elements (such as the ability to recruit patients) are feasible before the main study starts.
 NIHR will therefore fund such feasibility studies which are investigations carried out before a main study in order to answer the question “Can this study be done?”
 The research plan for a feasibility study should therefore contain a brief outline of the proposed main study and a list of the ‘uncertain’ important parameters that are needed to design the main study, as described below.

 The Research Plan section of the application form should include:

 A brief outline of the intended main trial.